The case for 4-bit precision: k-bit Inference Scaling Laws: Recommendations Future Work

 A case where a higher than 4-bit precision is desirable is when one works with a GPU with enough memory to hold a higher bit precision but not a larger model.
 For example, a 48 GB GPU has enough memory to use a 66B model in 5-bit precision but cannot fit a 175B model in 4-bit.
 Therefore, if maximal zero-shot accuracy is desired, 5-bit precision and a 66B model is preferable for this scenario.

 {\bf Promising directions for future work}.
-There are two major areas for future work: data types and methods for precise outlier quantization.
-At 4-bit and lower, data types can make major a difference in zero-shot performance, as the 16 or fewer values that represent the data type can have a large effect on the quantization precision.
+Our results highlight that 4-bit precision is currently bit-by-bit the most efficient precision, but we also show that 3-bit scaling can be significantly improved.
+As such, one major promising research direction is to focus on low-bit precisions below 4-bit and improve their scaling trends.
+While our methods are zero-shot quantization methods, meaning they do not use any input data or optimization procedure to optimize the quantization, it has been shown that one-shot quantization methods, like GPTQ, are more effective at low-bit precisions \citep{frantar2022gptq}.
+Table~\ref{tbl:gptq} shows that 2-bit GPTQ with blocking yields better performance than zero-shot 3-bit Float.
+This highlights that one-shot methods are very promising for low-bit precisions.

+On the other hand, Figure~\ref{fig:gptq} also shows that 3-bit GPTQ without blocking scales worse compared to 3-bit Float with a blocksize of 64 and 4-bit GPTQ without blocking yields similar scaling compared to 4-bit Float with a blocksize of 64.
+From these results, it appears that the insights gained from our zero-shot scaling laws translate to one-shot quantization methods.
+This shows that zero-shot quantization research is well suited for disentangling and understanding individual factors in quantization scaling, while one-shot methods maximize performance.
+In contrast, current one-shot methods are expensive to study.
+For example, repeating our scaling experiments for GPTQ only for the OPT-175B and BLOOM-176B models would consume an estimated 5,120 GPU days of compute.
+Therefore, the combination of zero-shot quantization scaling insights and one-shot quantization methods may yield the best future methods.

 One challenge unaddressed in our work is that the data type should also be able to be used efficiently on a hardware level.
-For example, while quantile quantization is the data type that shows the best scaling trends, it requires a small lookup table that is difficult to implement in a highly parallel setup where parallel memory access often leads to serialization, which in turn leads to poor performance.
+For example, while quantile quantization is the data type that shows the best scaling trends, it requires a small lookup table that is difficult to implement in a highly parallel setup where parallel memory access often leads to poor performance due to the serialization of threads.
 This problem can be solved by designing new data types that are both bit-level scaling efficient and hardware efficient.
 Another perspective to solve this problem could be hardware design: Can we design hardware to use data types such as quantile quantization efficiently?

-Further data type related work which may be a promising direction for future work are learned data types.
-While we did not assess and evaluate learned data types in this work, the optimization of data types in post-training quantization \citep{gong2014compressing, Rastegari2016xnor} by training on additional input data would likely improve bit-level scaling.
-The downside of these methods is that they often rely on lookup tables and require additional training.
-If these hurdles can be overcome or minimized, then learned data types might be effective and practical for improving scaling.

 Both block-size and outlier-dependent quantization improve the quantization precision of outliers.
 While outlier-dependent quantization does not offer improvements in scaling, it is reasonable that there are unknown quantization methods that help with outliers and improve scaling trends simultaneously.
 As such, another primary focus of future research should center around preserving outlier information while minimizing the use of additional bits.